Nigerians Struggle as High Drug Prices Fuel Health Crisis

 Nigerians Struggle as High Drug Prices Fuel Health Crisis.

-The escalating prices of essential medications have sparked a severe health crisis in Nigeria, leaving millions of citizens unable to afford necessary treatments.
+The escalating prices of essential medications have sparked a severe in Nigeria, leaving millions of citizens unable to afford necessary treatments.
 The exorbitant cost of drugs has placed an unbearable burden on the nation’s healthcare system, exacerbating the struggles of patients with chronic illnesses and undermining efforts to improve public health.

 The price of pharmaceuticals in Nigeria has surged dramatically in recent years, driven by a combination of factors including inflation, exchange rate fluctuations, and supply chain disruptions.
 As a result, many Nigerians find themselves unable to access life-saving medications, leading to deteriorating health conditions and preventable deaths.